How Accurate is the Standard Presentation of the Innovation Level of the Islamic Golden Age?

 About al-Ghazali

-The video provides the following analysis of the work of Al Ghazali.
-Al Ghazali stated no causality, and there is no event between an event and a subsequent event.
+The video provides the following analysis of Al Ghazali’s work.
+Al Ghazali stated that there is no causality and that there is no event between an event and a subsequent event.

 al-Ghazali charges the Islamic Hellenistic philosophers with heresy for heir belief in the eternity of the world, God’s lack of knowledge of particular events, and the denial of physical resurrection, all of which are in opposition to the literal sense of the Qur’an.